 1. The FCC Greenlighting CBRS for Private LTE

 The FCC recently greenlit the opening of the Citizens Broadband Radio Service (CBRS) 3.5 GHz band for commercial use.
-Previously, the 3.5 GHz band had been the domain of DoD members, namely the U.S. Navy’s radar systems.The FCC’s move is opening exciting avenues
+Previously, the 3.5 GHz band had been the domain of DoD members, namely the U.S. Navy’s radar systems.

 This is a major win for wireless carriers, who had been pushing the FCC to greenlight the CBRS band since the rules were set in 2015, in order to create interoperable 5G IoT networks.
 While some smaller wireless and industrial IoT providers pushed back on the move toward counties over census tract zones, wireless carriers are happy.
-And the word on the street is that the open CBRS band could fill a missing spectrum gap for IoT solutions providers working on use cases like indoor asset tracking
+And the word on the street is that the open CBRS band could fill a missing spectrum gap for IoT solutions providers working on Applications like indoor asset tracking.

 On November 6th, CBRS Alliance announced that the FCC approved Sierra Wireless’ new AirPrime class of CBRS-ready embedded modules.
 The best may be yet to come for CBRS-enabled IoT, but I’m glad to see that the FCC is working closely with carriers and providers to empower the next wave of connectivity solutions!

 2. The Rise of the Edge

 While the opening of the CBRS band solves numerous issues for applications requiring high-bandwidth and low-latency, we know that prefiltering and streamlining data before using up bandwidth is often smart.
 Edge computing is helping IoT solutions providers reduce bandwidth needs while increasing real-time decision making capability by pushing ML modeling to the edges of IoT networks.

 Fifty years ago, computers filled a room.
 Thirty years ago, PCs became all the rage.
 Then cloud computing brought us back to centralized, elastic computing in data centers.
 Now, we’re moving back to the edge because mobile devices can handle the load and also because providers are listening to customers’ needs to run AI models trained in the cloud on edge devices so that those devices can efficiently make snap decisions in mission-critical situations.
-Before the rise of the edge, those devices would have to use valuable power and time to transfer data back to the cloud, process it through a few models, and transmit conclusions back to the edge device so that it can act upon a given scenario.Take self-driving cars for instance.
-AVs need to be able to run numerous operational and mission-critical safety processes without relying fully on data centers.
-As Eric Simone argues
+Before the rise of the edge, those devices would have to use valuable power and time to transfer data back to the cloud, process it through a few models, and transmit conclusions back to the edge device so that it can act upon a given scenario.

 The cloud giants have heard the call.
 While Google is a bit later to the game than Amazon’s AWS Greengrass and Microsoft’s Azure IoT Edge, Google’s ability to draw on talent both internally and through its TensorFlow and Kaggle open source communities may allow it to gobble up AI stack market share from the Amazon and Microsoft.
 Whoever ends up on top of the AI stack, IoT networks will reap the benefits.